Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 - Removing issue - *ID error*

     Whenever a user would decide to delete a recipe, it would delete first recipe always.
 Noticed the issue is within the _id's, as always first _id was targeted.
 Added index.loop to asssing different _id to modals and now the user will delete recipe it want's to delete.

+- Edit issue

+    I have faced an error where other users were able to edit any recipe if they pasted the edit link in their own profile.
+I have fixed that by adding proper code within edit_recipe file.
+The code I added was :

+      if session.get("user") != recipe.get("added_by"):

 #### [Back to Contents](#contents)